 Mobile radiation barriers are crucial to long bone protection during high-dose fluoroscopy procedures.
+Barrier Technologies’ mobile barriers come in full body height, for bedside protection, or height adjustable options.
 Our innovative portable shields stand on wheels, providing up to 4x the protection of your standard lead apron and giving doctors and techs something to lean on during long procedures.

 Enhanced Radiation Protection Gear